deepakbaby/isegan/README.md

     python prepare_data.py
     ```
 2. **Running the models**.
 The training and evaluation of the various segan models are implemented in `run_isegan.py`. which offers several cGAN configurations.
 Edit the ```opts``` variable for choosing the cofiguration.
 The results will be automatically saved to different folders.
 The folder name is generated from ```files_ops.py ``` and the foldername automatically includes different configuration options.

+The options are:
+* **Different normalizations**
+    * Instance Normalization
+    * Batch Normalization
+    * Batch Renormalization
+    * Group Normalization
+    * Spectral Normalization
+* **One Sided Label Smoothing**: Encouranging the discriminator to estimate soft probabilities (0.8, 0.9, etc.) on the real samples.
+* **Trainable Auditory filter-bank layer**: The first layer is initialized using a gammatone filterbank and use it as a trainable layer.
+* **Pre-emphasis Layer** : Incorporating the pre-emphasis operation as a trainable layer.

 3. **Evaluation on testset is also done together with training**.
 Set ```TEST_SEGAN = False``` for disabling testing.